ArctiqTeam/arctiq-copilot-trail/labs/lab2-development-use-cases/README.md

 First, a little more theory.
 Based on the prompts you have crafted and fed into Copilot, or the amount of code you are working with, you may or may not get the results you wanted.
 There are a number of ways in which Copilot's answers can fall short of expectations.
 Commonly you may see it:

-- stalls on autocomplete
+- stall on autocomplete
-- repeats itself
+- repeat itself
-- deviates from existing code in answer
+- deviate from existing code in answer
-- omits or hallucinates content
+- omit or hallucinate content
-- provides an obsolete or dated answer
+- provide an obsolete or dated answer
-- gives a naive or inefficient solution
+- give a naive or inefficient solution
-- retracts an answer that matches public code
+- retract an answer that matches public code

 ### Copilot Stalls on Autocomplete